Facebook Status: Divorced

+Facebook Status: Divorced?
 In the recent weeks, our Birmingham divorce attorneys have had several clients embroiled in Alabama divorce cases, which seem to have been caused by social media, primarily Facebook.
-This popular social media website allows users to “friend” others and engage in private online communication with members of the opposite sex.
-The Facebook site even suggests persons for you to friend, often those that you went to school with, and maybe even dated earlier in your life.
-You can then interact with these people, either publicly, by posting information on their public wall, or privately by sending them personal messages for their eyes only.
+This popular social media website allows users to “friend” others.
+In addition, engage in private online communication with members of the opposite sex.
+The Facebook site even suggests persons for you to friend.
+Often those that you went to school with, and maybe even dated earlier in your life.
+You can then interact with these people.
+Either publicly, by posting information on their public wall, or privately by sending them personal messages for their eyes only.
 Mix such opportunity with an unhappy marriage, and it has turned into a temptation many just can’t resist.

 A recent survey given to divorce attorneys indicated that 80% of all divorce attorneys have seen an increase in divorce cases caused by social networking sites like Facebook.

 If you are going through a divorce, it is not advisable to steal your spouse’s password to search their Facebook account.
-However, if they leave their Facebook page open on the family computer, you may be within your right to look at its content.
-At a minimum, you should “friend” your spouse, and save a copy of the public content contained on their page for your divorce attorney to review for relevant information.
+However, if they leave their Facebook page open on the family computer that’s different.
+You may be within your right to look at its content.
+At a minimum, you should “friend” your spouse.
+After that, save a copy of the public content contained on their page for your divorce attorney to review for relevant information.

 Our Birmingham divorce attorneys at Boles Holmes White have experience in dealing with divorces arising from social media use, as well as other problems.

 Leave a ReplyWant to join the discussion?

 Feel free to contribute!